sioterino/typescript-chess/README.md

-# *Typescript* Chess
+<br><br>
+<h1  align="center"><i>Typescript</i> Chess</h1>

 A simple, canvas-rendered chess game built from scratch in *TypeScript* using the Oriented-Object Programming paradigm—designed for two players sharing the same machine.
 This project focuses on clean architecture, JSDoc-friendly code, and a component-based structure, all without the aid of frameworks or libraries beyond what's essential.
 > [!NOTE]
 > This project is offline-only for now.
 However, future updates may include online gameplay through sharable URL rooms.